ck37/coral-ordinal/README.md

 This is a work in progress, so please post any issues to the [issue queue](https://github.com/ck37/coral-ordinal/issues).

 [Source repository](https://github.com/Raschka-research-group/coral-cnn/) for the original PyTorch implementation.
+Docs and tests will eventually be added.

 ## Installation